szemod/DockerMonitor/README.md

     - I/O statistics
 - **Container Status & Management:**
   - Shows the status of each container (running, paused, stopped) and provides actions for managing containers (start, stop, restart, pause, resume) through a context menu.
+- **Filtering containers by name:**
+  - Clicking on 'NAME' in the header row opens a text input field where you can search or filter containers by name.
+- **Sorting by resource usage:**
+  - Clicking on 'CPU' or 'MEM' in the header row allows you to sort the containers in descending order based on the selected resource usage.
+Clicking anywhere on the screen resets the display to the default name-based sorting.
 - **Remote Docker Host Access:**
   - Uses SSH (via Paramiko) to connect to a Docker host and execute commands for fetching container statistics.
 - **Multiple Instance Support:**